Ever dreamt of sending an experiment to the edge of space?

 What’s the schedule?

-Applications close on the 14th of October, and the shortlisting announcement will be made by the end of October.
+Applications close at 23:59 (CEST) on the 13th of October, and the shortlisting announcement will be made by the end of October.
 Short-listed teams will be invited to ESA’s ESTEC site in the Netherlands for a selection workshop at the end of November, with selected teams to be informed shortly after that.

 A training week is provided in February 2020, with the BEXUS balloon launch planned for October 2020, followed by the REXUS rockets in March 2021.